orphanlol/ready-hack-sauce/README.md

 # i-Ready Cheats Decompiled

 * A decompilation of some i-Ready cheats.
-All of these are patched because C.A. decided to heavily change how some stuff works.
+* Cheats are patched, but are decompiled to better understand how they work.
+* Documentation might be provided.
+You can steal the GUI from here if you want.
+* Documentation for how to find hooks and make cheats will not be possible as of now.

 # Some Notes